 Greetings!
-I am delighted to have joined KPU’s community and to collaborate with others who are committed to our students’ learning experience.
-Many roles at KPU contribute to the ecosystem of teaching and learning and I am pleased to add my knowledge and skills to the extensive expertise, experiences and aspirations already present at KPU.
+I am delighted to be a member of KPU’s community and to collaborate with others who are committed to our students’ learning experience.
+Many roles at KPU contribute to the ecosystem of teaching and learning and I am pleased to contribute to the extensive expertise, experiences and aspirations at KPU.

 Within my office is the institution’s teaching and learning centre, which has been renamed to the, "Teaching and Learning Commons" (formerly known as INSTL).
 The Teaching and Learning Commons serves as catalyst, collaborator, connector, communicator and coordinator for teaching and learning at KPU.
 In other words, we are stewards, work in partnership with other academic and administrative departments and provide complementary expertise.
 Together, we will achieve exemplary student learning experiences and leadership in distinctive areas of teaching and learning within the BC post-secondary community, and beyond.

 - Developing an institutional Teaching and Learning Strategy and formal plan for KPU with the University Community.

 - Fostering a culture of engagement, excellence and innovation in teaching and learning in collaboration with faculty and other educators.